 Container

-Use containers to keep your content legible and centered.
+Use containers to keep your content centered and legible across breakpoints.

 We’re transitioning to a new UI, and are in the process of updating our Webflow University content.